Dr. Nancy Haff

 About

-Dr. Nancy Haff earned her medical degree from the Perelman School of Medicine at the University of Pennsylvania, where she was inducted into both Alpha Omega Alpha and the Gold Humanism Honor Society.
-She completed her internal medicine residency at Massachusetts General Hospital, where she later served as Chief Resident.
-H. Chan School of Public Health.
+Dr. Nancy Haff earned her medical degree from the Perelman School of Medicine at the University of Pennsylvania, where she was inducted into Alpha Omega Alpha and the Gold Humanism Honor Society.
+She completed her residency in internal medicine at Massachusetts General Hospital, where she later served as Chief Resident.
+Dr. Haff also earned a Master of Public Health in Clinical Effectiveness from the Harvard T.H.
+Chan School of Public Health.

 Education & Training